Miltonly/Streets/Pine Street

 Which schools serve Pine Street?

-Public elementary students attend Robert Baldwin PS, located directly on the street; Catholic elementary draws to Guardian Angels Catholic ES.
-Secondary students go to Milton District High School (public) or St. Kateri Tekakwitha Catholic SS (Catholic).
+Public elementary students attend Robert Baldwin Public School, located directly on the street.
+Catholic elementary is Guardian Angels Catholic Elementary School, a five-minute drive.
+Secondary catchment is Milton District High School for public and St. Kateri Tekakwitha Catholic Secondary School for Catholic.

 How far is Pine Street from Toronto?